 I’d let it go for a few minutes (secretly frustrated) and then attempt to re-direct her to a different activity that I deemed to be a better use of our time.
 I’d remove all of the pencils from her reach and carry on… until she’d find a way to get her hands on a pen…

 But last week I suddenly realized how silly I was being.
-This whole time she had been waving a very important piano teaching tool right in front of my face, and I was passing it off as bad behaviour… ugh!
+This whole time she had been waving a very important piano teaching tool right in front of my face, and I was passing it off as poor behavior… ugh!

 Hand Over The Pencil And Learn!